 Assuming you have a business-only bank account, you need to import those bank and credit card transactions into Xero.
 Unless the invoices were generated in Xero, the sales invoices need to be imported too.

 You can download your bank transactions from your bank account into a spreadsheet, and then import the spreadsheet to your accounting software.
 Bank feeds connect your bank account directly to your Xero or QBO account, and your transactions are automatically imported in real time.

 Invoice from your Xero or QBO account to better track your receivables.
 If you need a specialized invoicing program, try to find one that integrates with Xero or QBO.

 Assign each transaction to an account (aka expense category).
 Expenses not on the bank statements, like cash or personal credit card, need to be entered manually.

 Once each transaction is reconciled, the ending bank balance in the software should match the balance on your bank statements (and credit card statements).

 Step 4: Run reports for general ledger and trial balance

-If this sounds confusing, don’t worry, it is.
+If this sounds confusing, don’t worry – it often is.
 Give us a call and we can help you get set up.

-We’re happy to answer your questions, clear up any confusion about either bookkeeping method and get you on the right path.
-Having clean, up-to date books will make tax time so much easier for you!
+We’re happy to answer your questions, clear up any confusion and get you on the right path.
+Having clean, up-to-date books will make tax time so much easier for you!
 Give us a call or set an appointment up with us today.